blynkkk/blueprints/ESP32 Blinking LED/README.md

 * ESP32 DEVKIT board
 * USB cable

-## 1. Prepare your Hardware before flashing
+## 1. Prepare Your Hardware Before Flashing
 Connect your device to computers` USB port

 _Your board has to be connected with a data USB cable (charge-only cables will not work)
 Make sure the cable is fully inserted in the port on each end_

-## 2. Prepare required software
+## 2. Prepare Required Software
 1. Install [Arduino IDE](https://www.arduino.cc/en/software)
 2. Install [Blynk library](https://docs.blynk.io/en/blynk-library-firmware-api/installation)
 3. Select the correct board and port in the **Tools** menu
 4. Install the [ESP32 board support](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)
 5. Create a new sketch

-## 3. Prepare the Firmware and upload it to your device
+## 3. Prepare the Firmware and Upload It to Your Device
 Now you need to include TemplateID, AuthToken (unique identifier of your device) and WiFi credentials to the sketch

 1. Click on the **Activate device** action in Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)